Bob Hope was born in the Eltham district of southeast London.

 Bob Hope had three wins and one loss, and he participated in a few staged charity bouts later in life.

-In 1921, while assisting his brother Jim in clearing trees for a power company, he was sitting atop a tree that crashed to the ground, crushing his face; the accident required Bob Hope to undergo reconstructive surgery, which contributed to his later distinctive appearance.
+In 1921, while working as a lineman for a power company, Bob Hope was assisting his brother Jim in clearing trees when a tree crashed to the ground, crushing his face; the accident required reconstructive surgery, which contributed to his later distinctive appearance.

 In 1929, Hope informally changed his first name to "Bob".